Asynchronous Exclusive Selection: Lower Bounds on Local Steps

-Suppose, to arrive at a contradiction, that a decision on a new name is made by each among these $M+1$ processes without any further reads or writes.
-By the pigeonhole principle, there are two processes $p_1$ and $p_2$ that decide on the same name.
-We set $K=Q_t\cup \{p_1,p_2\}$, which has at most $k$ elements.
-There is an execution of the algorithm, with the processes in~$K$ as the only contenders, such that $\cE_t$ restricted only to the events involving the processes in~$K$ is its prefix.
-The processes that performed writes of the values ever read are in~$K$.
-Therefore $p_1$ and $p_2$ cannot see a difference with $\cE_t$ up to performing all the reads as in~$\cE_t$.
-Since the algorithm is a wait-free solution to Renaming, both $p_0$ and $p_1$ eventually decide on the same name, which contradicts the specification of Renaming.
-It follows that at least one of the processes $p_1$ and $p_2$ eventually performs at least one more read than in~$\cE_t$, resulting in a total of at least $1+\min\{k-2,\log_{2r} \frac{N}{2M}\}$ reads by this process. \end{proof}
+Suppose that a decision on a new name is made by each among the processes in $P(t) \setminus Q(t)$ were possible without any further reads or writes.
+The range of new names has $M$ elements.
+By the pigeonhole principle, there are two processes $p_1$ and $p_2$ in $P(t) \setminus Q(t)$ that would get assigned the same name.
+This means some process among $p_1$ and $p_2$ performs at least one additional read.
+We set $K=Q(t)\cup \{p_1,p_2\}$, which has at most $k$ elements.

+There is an execution $\cE$ of the algorithm, with the processes in~$K$ as the only contenders for new names, such that $\cE(t)$ restricted only to the events involving the processes in~$K$ is a prefix of~$\cE$.
+The processes that wrote values ever read in~$\cE(t)$ are in~$K$.
+The processes $p_1$ and $p_2$ have the same history of reads in~$\cE(t)$, and each of them read $t$ times without writing even once.
+The algorithm is a wait-free solution to Renaming, so both $p_0$ and $p_1$ eventually assign themselves names in~$\cE$.
+It follows that at least one of the processes $p_1$ and $p_2$ eventually performs at least one read after~$\cE(t)$.
+This means that the process makes at least $1+t$ steps in execution~$\cE$. \end{proof}